Owners of Southern California dailies eye Tribune papers: sources

 Oaktree Capital Management, JPMorgan Chase & Co and Angelo, Gordon & Co, the controlling Tribune owners, made the decision to sell off its print business to focus instead on Tribune's television stations in cities like Chicago, New York, and Seattle, sources said.

-Tribune could grab interest for its publishing assets that include the Baltimore Sun and the Orlando Tribune, from other bidders such as News Corp's Rupert Murdoch, sources said.
+Tribune could grab interest for its publishing assets that include the Baltimore Sun and the Orlando Sentinel, from other bidders such as News Corp's Rupert Murdoch, sources said.

 "If they should become available, we are prepared to take a serious look at purchasing some or all of them if the terms are healthy and we believe, market by market, that we can reverse the downward trajectory of advertising and circulation," Kushner, head of Freedom Communications, said in a statement.

-Note: (This story corrected the Dec.
-11 item, to change name to Orlando Sentinel in the fourth paragraph)